erikyao/erikyao.github.io/_posts/2015-07-27-digest-of-molecular-biology-for-computer-scientists.md

 The following six organisms form the main collection of models used in molecular biology:

-- E. coli: Escherichia coli, [ˌeʃəˈrikiə] ['kəʊlaɪ], 大肠杆菌
+#### E. coli: Escherichia coli, [ˌeʃəˈrikiə] ['kəʊlaɪ], 大肠杆菌

-	- Because it is a relatively simple organism with fast reproduction time and is safe and easy to work with, E. coli has been the focus of a great deal of research in genetics and molecular biology of the cell.
+Because it is a relatively simple organism with fast reproduction time and is safe and easy to work with, E. coli has been the focus of a great deal of research in genetics and molecular biology of the cell.
 Although it is a Bacterium, many of the basic biochemical mechanisms of E. coli are shared by humans.

-	- E. coli is a common target for genetic engineering, where genes from other organisms are inserted into the bacterial genome then produced in quantity。
+E. coli is a common target for genetic engineering, where genes from other organisms are inserted into the bacterial genome then produced in quantity。

+#### Saccharomyces cerevisiae

-- Saccharomyces cerevisiae is better known as brewer’s yeast (酿酒酵母), and it is another safe, easy to grow, short generation time organism.
+It is better known as brewer’s yeast (酿酒酵母), and it is another safe, easy to grow, short generation time organism.

-	- Unlike the bacterium E. coli, yeasts are eucaryotes, with a cell nucleus, mitochondria, a eucaryotic cell membrane, and many of the other cellular components and processes found in most other eucaryotes, including people.
+Unlike the bacterium E. coli, yeasts are eucaryotes, with a cell nucleus, mitochondria, a eucaryotic cell membrane, and many of the other cellular components and processes found in most other eucaryotes, including people.

-	- One of the crucial steps in sequencing large amounts of DNA is to be able to prepare many copies of moderate sized pieces of DNA.
+One of the crucial steps in sequencing large amounts of DNA is to be able to prepare many copies of moderate sized pieces of DNA.
 An widely used method for doing this is the **yeast artificial chromosome** (or YAC).

-- Arabidopsis, [əræ'bɪdɒpsɪs], 拟南芥
+#### Arabidopsis, [əræ'bɪdɒpsɪs], 拟南芥

-	- Arabidopsis makes a good model because it undergoes the same processes of growth, development, flowering and reproduction as most higher plants, but it’s genome has 30 times less DNA than corn, and very little repetitive DNA.
+Arabidopsis makes a good model because it undergoes the same processes of growth, development, flowering and reproduction as most higher plants, but it’s genome has 30 times less DNA than corn, and very little repetitive DNA.

-	- It also produces lots of seeds, and takes only about six weeks to grow to maturity.
+It also produces lots of seeds, and takes only about six weeks to grow to maturity.

-- C. elegans: Caenorhabditis elegans, [ˌseɪnɵræbˈdɪtɪs ˈɛlɛɡænz], 秀丽隐杆线虫
+#### C. elegans: Caenorhabditis elegans, [ˌseɪnɵræbˈdɪtɪs ˈɛlɛɡænz], 秀丽隐杆线虫

-	- The adult organism has exactly 959 cells, and every normal worm consists of exactly the same collection of cells in the same places doing the same thing.
+The adult organism has exactly 959 cells, and every normal worm consists of exactly the same collection of cells in the same places doing the same thing.

-	- It is one of the simplest creatures with a nervous system (which involves about a third of its cells).
+It is one of the simplest creatures with a nervous system (which involves about a third of its cells).

-	- Not only is the complete anatomy of the organism known, but a complete cell fate map has been generated, tracing the developmental lineage of each of each cell throughout the lifespan of the organism.
+Not only is the complete anatomy of the organism known, but a complete cell fate map has been generated, tracing the developmental lineage of each of each cell throughout the lifespan of the organism.

-- D. melanogaster: Drosophila melanogaster, [drɒˈsɒfɪlə] [mɛ.ɫa.nɔˈɡas.tɛr], i.e. common fruit fly
+#### D. melanogaster: Drosophila melanogaster, [drɒˈsɒfɪlə] [mɛ.ɫa.nɔˈɡas.tɛr], i.e. common fruit fly

-	- These flies have short generation times, and many different genetically determined morphological characteristics (e.g. eye color) that can readily be determined by visual inspection.
+These flies have short generation times, and many different genetically determined morphological characteristics (e.g. eye color) that can readily be determined by visual inspection.

-- M. musculus: Mus musculus, [mʌsk'jʊləs], i.e. house mouse
+#### M. musculus: Mus musculus, [mʌsk'jʊləs], i.e. house mouse

-	- Mice are mammals, and, as far as biochemistry is concerned, are practically identical to people.
+Mice are mammals, and, as far as biochemistry is concerned, are practically identical to people.
 Many questions about physiology, reproduction, functioning of the immune and nervous systems and other areas of interest can only be addressed by examining creatures that are very similar to humans; mice nearly always fit the bill.

-	- The similarities between mice and people mean also that the mouse is a very complicated creature; it has a relatively large, complex genome, and mouse development and physiology is not as regular or consistent as that of C. elegans or Drosophila.
+The similarities between mice and people mean also that the mouse is a very complicated creature; it has a relatively large, complex genome, and mouse development and physiology is not as regular or consistent as that of C. elegans or Drosophila.

 ## 7. Experimental Methods